catthy-bit/flashcard-learner/README.md

 ### Accessibility
 To make this app easy to navigate for different types of users - experienced and inexperienced, each state features buttons that clearly defines its function and contains text where user input is needed.
 In which, it allows users to enter different states when clicked on.
 In doing so, it clearly explain what each feature entails, reducing ambiguity for users and enhancing users’ overall experience with the website.

+### Responsiveness
+To ensure the app can respond to smaller screen sizes, `@import media screen` was implemented to cater to different screen sizes, ensuring a wide range of users can experience the application.